DeepBot-API/client-websocket/README.md

 ## Connection

-The DeepBot WebSocket server runs on port 3337.
+The DeepBot WebSocket server runs on port 3337 on the machine that is running DeepBot.
 Simply connect to this server using any websocket module to establish a connection.

 To authenticate as an API consumer, you will need the client API secret.
-This can be found in the master settings.
+This can be found in the master settings on DeepBot.

-Responses will always be json objects in the following format:
+Responses from the API will always be json objects in the following format:
 ```
 {
 	"function": "",